People write about great customer service all the time. Awesome support here, excellent customer service there.

 If you don’t feel comfortable with such attitude, you can try to use the “policy” shield.
 “Our policy doesn’t permit it” or “doesn’t allow” is an excellent way to wash your hands of the problem.

-If you’re bored with a typical way of getting rid of unwanted clients, you can make some fun of them.
+If you’re bored with traditional ways of getting rid of unwanted clients, you can make some fun of them.

 If they’re asking you to explain something, try to do it in the most complicated way you can.
 Use technical jargon and every time a customer asks you to explain it, sight deeply and change your tone of voice so the client knows that you think they’re idiots.